FranklinWaller/Phase.js/README.md

 Phase.js
 ========

-**Disclaimer: Phase.js is not a production ready framework.
-It's still a work in progress**

 Phase.js is a framework for building JavaScript applications.
 It works in modules that registers itself with the dependency.
 If the dependency's of your module isn't loaded yet it will put it on a stack and wait till all the modules that it need is